spanish classes in phoenix

 SPANISH CLASSES FOR ADULTS

 If you want to learn Spanish and improve the quality of your conversations, you can benefit by enrolling in our online Spanish classes.
-These Spanish classes for adults meet (2) times per week for 90-minute classes and include 12 hour of live online instructor from an experienced Spanish instructor.
+These Spanish classes for adults meet (2) times per week for 90-minute classes and include 30 hours of live online language training from an experienced Spanish instructor.
 For advanced bilingual speakers, our Interpreter Certification is held once every two months.

 All you need to join our online Spanish classes is a computer (laptop or desktop) and access to high speed internet.
 We encourage you to set up a learning space that is inspirational, has natural light and reflects your attitude towards learning.
 We’ll even throw in a succulent plant for your new space, when you become a student.
 Just ask us!